 - 5. Does this 2+4 Articulation only apply to medicine, or can it work for other courses?Currently, this 2+4 applies only for medicine, however we are looking into other courses which require graduate entry, such as dentistry, pharmacy or physiotherapy.

 - 6. Why not just enrol onto a 6-year course in medicine abroad now and re-apply for UK medical school during the first year.
 If I don't get in, just finish off my medical degree abroad?This in theory sounds logical, but in practice is very risky and not likely to succeed anyway.
 The reason for this is that most, if not all, UK medical and dental schools will expect to see evidence that you have withdrawn from any other university course before applying to them.
 Medical and dental schools do not like to be seen as taking students who have dropped out of other courses, let alone from medicine or dentistry.
 If you do not declare that you are or were at medical/dental school anywhere (i.e. say you were travelling, on a gap year or getting work experience) and are successfully admitted, that usually has very serious consequences (eg: expulsion ) if the medical or dental school were to find out.
 Hiding something for 4-5 years after so much hard work is not worth it.

-- 7. I already have a BSc in a Life Science subject, can I apply directly for the 4-year course abroad?Our 2-year BSc has been tailored in advance for the medical schools we articulate with.
+- 7. I already have a BSc in a Life Science subject, can I apply directly for a 4-year course abroad?Our 2-year BSc has been tailored in advance for the medical schools we articulate with.
 Some of the modules covered are not covered in other typical 3-year BSc courses from other universities. eg: Physics.
-It is therefore advisable that at least the first year of our BSc (the Pre-Med programme) is completed by such graduates, just for good measure.
+It is therefore advisable that at least the first year of our BSc. (the Pre-Med programme) is completed by such graduates, just for good measure.